History of the RFPA

 Paul Biscoe Peter Rankin

-The association’s quarterly publication is the “RPA Gazette” and must take some of the credit for our success.
-During the late 1980s and the early 1990s, it was the responsibility of the state secretary to publish a “Newsletter” when required to pass on the association’s activities.
+The association’s quarterly publication is the ‘RFPA Gazette’ and must take some of the credit for our success.
+During the late 1980s and the early 1990s, it was the responsibility of the State Secretary to publish a “Newsletter” when required to pass on to Members a record of the Association’s activities.
 In 1993 the Committee of Management decided that we should appoint a specialist editor.
-John Crocket, then secretary of the South Coast Branch (now chairman of that branch) volunteered and published quarterly “Newsletters” for 12 months, but had to relinquish this position due to the pressure of other commitments.
+John Crockett, then Secretary of the South Coast Branch, volunteered and published quarterly “Newsletters” for 12 months, but had to relinquish this position due to the pressure of other commitments.

 In 1994 Helen Magnus (now Armstrong), a retired police woman, was appointed as the editor.
 She was assisted by a committee consisting of Bob Day, Reg Armstrong and Barry Hocking.
 She introduced the woman’s touch and successfully edited the magazine for 10 years.
 Her influence laid the foundations for today’s gazette, ably refined by the editors who followed her, John Hamer, Tony Dunn and currently, Paul Wynne.
-Sponsored by the NSW Police Credit Union since March 2004, the appearance of the RPA Gazette has greatly improved.
+Sponsored by the NSW Police Credit Union, now Police Bank since March 2004, the appearance and relevance of the RFPA Gazette has greatly improved.
+Constant feedback from our older colleagues tells us that the printed Gazette is a highlight and it is eagerly awaited.
+News of former colleagues and their gatherings and departures is important to the ‘old school’ Members and their families, and includes information provided as a courtesy about to those who didn’t join us, but still played a significant part in our working lives.

-Each of the regional branches elect their own executive and conduct social and welfare duties for their members.
+Each of the Branches elect their own executive and undertake social and welfare duties for their Members.
 All representations to government and other organisations for the improved conditions of retired police and police widows are made by the Committee of Management, with input from the branches.
-The Committee of Management consist of ten full members of the association who are elected annually at the annual general meeting.
+The Committee of Management consists of ten full members of the Association who are elected annually at the annual general meeting.

-Over the years some of the improvements claimed by this association include:-
+Over the years some of the improvements and benefits initiated by this association include:-

-· In 2007 – convinced the Minister for Police and the Commissioner of Police to backdate the award of the NSW Police Medal which allowed the medal to be awarded to all retired police.
+• 2007 – convinced the Minister for Police and the Commissioner of Police to backdate the award of the NSW Police Medal which allowed the medal to be awarded to retired police.

-In this our 80th year, with a number of improvements being sought by way of representations by the Committee of Management, members can be assured that the Retired Police Association of NSW is under sound management with a bright future and one with which I am honoured to be associated.
+In this our 93rd year, with a number of improvements being pursued by way of representations by the Committee of Management, Members can be assured that the Retired and Former Police Association of NSW is under sound management with a bright future and one with which I am and we are honoured to be associated.

 Barry Hocking OAM